-Mobile Optimization Rules the World
+Mobile Optimization Rules the World in 2019

 I’m about to dump a metaphorical metric ton of mobile optimization statistics on you, but before we get to that, I want to hit some high points and talk about the TL;DR (Too Long, Didn’t Read) version.

 First, and more important than anything else, OPTIMIZE YOUR SITE ON MOBILE.

 Whether you like it or not, the way your website appears on a smart phone now overshadows the rest of your online marketing.
 If you’re like numerous people over 35 (like me, sad face), you might be shocked at the facts that follow.

 Mobile friendly is not just here to stay, it’s everything.
 Referring to it as “the new normal” is an understatement.
 Every major brand now prioritizes mobile optimization.
 Isn’t it time you did?

 Mobile Optimization: Does Your Business Really Need It?

 Many small business owners feel that they’re doing just fine without mobile optimization, usually because they either get a lot of business through referral or just because they are getting plenty of business at the moment.